 45. Marsastenen

-The Marsasten is an glacial erratic which, according to legend, was rolled by the giant Mars to its exposed
+The Marsasten is a boulder which, according to legend, was rolled to its exposed location on Marsafällan by the

 Traces of the state enclosure